govau/design-system-site/content/get-started/content.md

 <img src="/assets/img/artwork-getting-started.png" alt="A man and woman with a sign offering different guidance" width="500"/>

 There are many ways to get started with the Australian Government Design System.
-It all depends on your project's needs, technical understanding and whether you are a developer or a designer (or somewhere in between).
+It all depends on your project's needs and whether you are a developer or a designer (or somewhere in between).
 Don’t forget to check out our [community](https://community.digital.gov.au/c/designsystem) to see what others are doing!

-The three main ways of getting started with the design system include:
+The main ways of getting started with the design system include:

 - [Use npm to install the components](get-started/npm-install)
 - [Visit our Download page to install the components](get-started/download-page)